Alleviating the present tension between T2K and NO$\nu$A with nonstandard neutrino interactions

-In the end, the effect of NSI consists of substituting the matrix $\mathcal{U}_{\alpha i}$ by $[(\mathbb{1} - p_{\alpha}\epsilon)\mathcal{U}]_{\alpha i}$.
-Although we have named Eq.~(\ref{eq:probability}) as the probability for the sake of resemblance to the traditional form, the presence of NSI makes the expression effectively unitarity-violating.
+In the end, the effect of \ac{CC-}NSI consists of substituting the matrix $\mathcal{U}_{\alpha i}$ by $[(\mathbb{1} - p_{\alpha}\epsilon)\mathcal{U}]_{\alpha i}$.
+Although we have named Eq.~(\ref{eq:probability}) as the probability because of its similarity to the traditional form, the presence of \ac{CC-}NSI makes the expression effectively unitarity-violating.

-In order to analyze the impact of individual NSI parameters on the oscillation probability, we consider two scenarios corresponding to a new source for muon or electron neutrinos.
-In the EFT formalism, they are implemented by allowing only one non-zero Wilson coefficient at a time, $\epsilon_{\mu e}$ or $\epsilon_{e \mu}$ respectively.
-For the experimental analyses of interest, the parameter $\epsilon_{\mu e}$ will modify the signal, and $\epsilon_{e \mu}$ will affect the background.
+In order to analyze the impact of individual \ac{CC-}NSI parameters on the oscillation probability, we consider two scenarios corresponding to a new source for muon or electron neutrinos.
+In the EFT formalism, they are implemented by allowing for only one non-zero Wilson coefficient at a time, $\epsilon_{\mu e}$ or $\epsilon_{e \mu}$, respectively.
+For the experimental analyses of interest, the parameter $\epsilon_{\mu e}$ will modify the signal and $\epsilon_{e \mu}$ will affect the background.
 In the following, we will discuss the $\epsilon_{\mu e}$ scenario to exemplify the perturbative formalism.
 Because the initial state in pion decay is muonic neutrino, we need to calculate the probability $P_{\mu \beta}$.
-We write for the {\it first time} an analytical formula for Eq.~(\ref{eq:probability}) in terms of the evolution operator $S^{\rm OSC} \equiv e^{-i H t}$ for the neutrino Hamiltonian, defined in a standard oscillation scenario.
-Therefore
+We write for the first time an analytical formula for Eq.~(\ref{eq:probability}) in terms of the evolution operator $S^{\rm OSC} \equiv e^{-i H t}$ for the neutrino Hamiltonian, defined in a standard oscillation scenario~\cite{newformula}.
+Therefore,

-where the complex coefficient is explicitly $\epsilon_{\mu e} \equiv |\epsilon_{\mu e}| e^{i\phi_{\mu e}}. $ The advantage of writing the probability above is that there is in the literature the analytical expression for $S^{\rm OSC}$ with matter effects \cite{Asano:2011nj}.
-It can also be straightforwardly generalized to other NSI scenarios, and other conversion/survival rates.
+where the complex coefficient is explicitly $\epsilon_{\mu e} \equiv |\epsilon_{\mu e}| e^{i\phi_{\mu e}}. $ The advantage of writing the probability above is that there is in the literature the analytical expression for $S^{\rm OSC}$ with matter effects~\cite{Asano:2011nj}.
+It can also be straightforwardly generalized to other \ac{CC-}NSI scenarios, and other conversion/survival rates.

-The most important equation of this paper is the $\nu_\mu\to \nu_e$ probability with NSI, using an analytical expression {\it in matter}.
-We have derived it by employing a perturbative approach~\cite{Asano:2011nj}, where the leading terms are given by \begin{widetext}
+The most important equation of this paper is the $\nu_\mu\to \nu_e$ probability with \ac{CC-}NSI, using an analytical expression {\it in matter}.
+We have derived it employing a perturbative approach~\cite{Asano:2011nj}, where the leading terms are given by \begin{widetext}